WhiskyTangoFawks/LunarFalloutPlus/README.md

 - [South of the Sea: Atom's Storm](https://www.nexusmods.com/fallout4/mods/36251)
 - [Nuka World Plus](https://www.nexusmods.com/fallout4/mods/31164)

+## Profiles
+There are 3 profiles available
+ * `Life in the Ruins` : the default profile, which provides a massively overhauled and rebalanced game, including Sim Settlements 2.
+ * [Wander](https://github.com/WhiskyTangoFawks/LunarFalloutPlus/blob/main/Wander.md) A more survival focussed profile, which makes a handful of small changes (compared to the core modlist) geared towards the game being less settlement focussed, including the removal of SS2.
+This profile has steam deck support.
+ * LunarPlus - A more vanilla+ style profile, focussed on letting Lunar Fallout Overhaul shine, without all the additional tweaks I've made to game balance.
+Does not include True Perks, LBPAC, or any of my survival mods.

 ### Optional Creation Club Content Compatibility
 - [Weapons and Armour Skins](https://github.com/WhiskyTangoFawks/LunarFalloutPlus/blob/main/CreationClubContent.md) Faction Distribution Framework will distribute faction based weapon and armour skins into the world- see the link for more details